data-apis/scipy-2023-presentation/paper.rst

-To address this problem and facilitate adoption of the standard by array-consuming libraries, we developed a compatibility layer (also known as a "shim") to provide a thin wrapper around common array libraries.
+To address this problem and facilitate adoption of the standard by array-consuming libraries, we developed a compatibility layer (also known as a "shim") to provide a thin wrapper around common array libraries :cite:`Consortium2023a`.
 The shim transparently intercepts API calls for any API which is not fully-compliant and polyfills non-compliant specification-defined behavior.
 For compliant APIs, the shim exposes the APIs directly, without interception, thus mitigating performance degradation risks due to redirection.
 Using the shim requires minimal changes to existing array-consumer code.
 For example,

 .. code:: diff